style-hub/hub-server/README.md

 To setup the server you will need a 'LAMP' server (Linux, Apache, MySQL, PHP) or equivalent.
 There's a separate instruction for how you can setup a server on Ubuntu Linux further down.

-The Source you will use on your server is located in the "source" folder.
+The code you will use on your server (/var/www/hub/) is located in the "source" folder.

-There's also instructions for how the database and tables should be setup.

 ## Setup Server

-For the development a standard database user is created.
+For the development a standard database user is used.

 User: _user_